 5.)
 Food Festivals Get Even Bigger: With the success of Mistura in Lima, nearly every other region of Peru has proudly started or expanded their own culinary festivals.
 In cities such as Trujillo, Arequipa, and Tarapoto huge culinary events will occur that bring in the chefs from top regional and national restaurants, as well as prominent local vendors, farmers, and producers of every sort.

 6.)
-Hotel Barranco & La Brasserie: Lima has lacked a truly great boutique hotel, though this year that is about to change with the opening of Hotel Barranco.
-Being built by Andean Connections (they’re the ones that built Titlaka), the old world explorer club ambiance and location beside the bohemian quarter of Barranco’s top art galleries, this will give a completely new element to travel in Lima.
-Of particular interest for readers here will be their onsite restaurant helmed by Rafael Osterling, at last check called La Brasserie.
+Hotel B: Lima has lacked a truly great boutique hotel, though this year that is about to change with the opening of Hotel B. Being built by Andean Experience (they’re the ones that built Titilaka), the old world explorer club ambiance and location beside the bohemian quarter of Barranco’s top art galleries, this will give a completely new element to travel in Lima.
+Of particular interest for readers here will be their onsite restaurant helmed by Oscar Velarde from La Gloria.

 7.)
 The U.S. Gets Serious About Peruvian Food: In LA there’s Ricardo Zarate making waves.
 In New York there’s finally a La Mar.
 More products will enter the US market: avocados, Piuran limes, lucuma pulp, aji Amarillo in every supermarket, and a dozen Peruvian piscos in every liquor store.
 Gaston on top chef masters maybe?
 Who knows?
 Last year seemed to be the year where Peruvian food became more than just the build up to a passing trend.
 In 2012 expect openings of Peruvian restaurants in every major American city.